Dawei Port Project: Resumption

 On 30 January 2015, Japan agreed to participate in the project.
-It was revealed that they will hold equal partnership to Thailand and Burma in the Dawei Special Economic Zone Development Co, and intend to provide technical and financial support for the project.
+It was revealed that they will hold equal partnership to Myanmar and Thailand in the Dawei Special Economic Zone Development Co, and intend to provide technical and financial support for the project.
 On the same day, Rojana and ITD announced that they will sign an agreement in March 2015 to develop the initial phase of the project, which is estimated to cost US$1.7 billion.
-The new plan states that the 160 kilometer road to the Thai-Burmese border will be built first, with a budget of US$119 million.
-The Thai government will provide Burma with soft loans to help provide the necessary capital.
+The new plan states that the 160 kilometer road to the Myanmar-Thai border will be built first, with a budget of US$119 million.
+The Thai government will provide Myanmar with soft loans to help provide the necessary capital.
 Thai Deputy Prime Minister Pridiyathorn Devakula said that during this first phase of construction, they aim to complete a small port, a reservoir, a telecoms network, and other basic infrastructure projects in the next five years.
 This initial phase is set to cover 27 square kilometers of the planned 196 square kilometer industrial complex.
-Burma's Vice President Nyan Tun said that with the help of Japan, this project will now be able to move along quickly.
+Myanmar's Vice President Nyan Tun said that with the help of Japan, this project will now be able to move along quickly.

 Moving away from the stipulations made in the Dawei Special Economic Zone Law of 2011, it was also announced that the Neighboring Countries Economic Development Cooperation Agency are being hired to redevelop a master plan for the zone.

+On August 2026, the military-backed Union Government of Myanmar discussed collaboration on the Dawei SAZ with Russia.
+Coinciding with these talks are reports of a military offensive to retake Tanintharyi Region from rebel forces during the Myanmar Civil War.